 - Always measure and check the dose yourself.
-Blurry eyesight, low lighting or just being high means it’s easy to make a mistake, so asking friends to watch when you measure a dose a good idea.
+Blurry eyesight, low lighting or just being high means it’s easy to make a mistake, so asking friends to watch when you measure a dose is a good idea.

 - Accurate timing of doses is crucial.
 You should wait for at least two hours before re-dosing, and never less then an hour.

 - Setting a timer on your phone or watch each time you take a dose will remind you when it’s safer to take another dose.